check before: 2024-09-01

 Notification Management

-Users who decline meetings will not receive notifications or see chats related to those meetings, potentially leading to missed important updates or discussions.
+Users who decline meetings will not receive notifications or see chats related to those meetings, potentially missing important updates.

 - roles: End Users, Team Leaders